Creamy New England Clam Chowder is loaded with clams, potatoes and bacon. It’s a hearty bowl of soup perfect to warm up on a cool day.

 STEP #1: Cook the bacon over medium heat in the bottom of a large soup pot.
 Use a slotted spoon to transfer the bacon to a paper-towel lined plate.
 Reserve 2 tablespoons of the bacon fat in the soup pot.

-STEP #2: Add onions, garlic, bay leaves and celery to the bacon grease.
+STEP #2: Add onions, thyme, bay leaves and celery to the bacon grease.
 Allow to cook just until onion is translucent.

-STEP #3: Whisk in the flour and allow to cook 1 – 2 minutes.
+STEP #3: Whisk in the flour.
+Allow to cook 1 – 2 minutes.

-STEP #4: Whisk in the white wine.
+STEP #4: Whisk in the chicken broth.
 And allow to cook 2 – 3 minutes.

-DES’ TIP: Adding the wine will “Deglaze” the pan.
+DES’ TIP: Adding the chicken broth will “Deglaze” the pan.
 This will allow you to scrape up all of the brown bits that have stuck to the bottom of the pan.
 It is called the “fond” and is where so much flavor is!

-STEP #5: Add thyme, celery, potatoes, clam juice and reserved clam juice.
+STEP #5: Add celery, potatoes and clam juice.
 Bring to a boil, reduce heat and cook until potatoes are tender.

 STEP 6: Whisk a few tablespoons of the hot broth into the cream and then slowly add the tempered cream to the soup pot.